klayu/t2/content/en/blog/passive-income-on-h1b.md

 DadsCall.com is a innovative online service designed to make calls to your loved ones living remotely and ensuring they are safe.
 It literally take 5 mins to setup and the service will call your parents every day, rain or shine.

 If you see value in this blog and would like to support us, please give this service a try.
-[DadsCall.com](https://www.DadsCall.com/)
+[DadsCall.com](https://www.DadsCall.com/).
+I have a free plan there, and the paid plan  - that calls your parents every day - is also not very expensive.

 Lets continue making more passive income.